Portfolio manager’s Letter November 2002

 In addition to the rapid expansion in our money supply we have the War on Terror, and the return to budget deficits that accompanied it.
 The last time we had a war and a rapidly expanding money supply was in the 1970’s.
 Do I think we will see a return to the kind of inflation that we saw in the seventies?
 No, I do not.
 The deficits are not anywhere near as big now as they were in the late 1960’s and early 1970’s, as a percent of GDP, and Greenspan is not likely to let the money supply get completely out of hand.
 But the inclination of central bankers is always to error on the side of easy money.

-While I do not see conditions similar to the seventies, I, as investment manager, think that there is a substantial chance that we will see inflation return to levels we have not experienced for awhile.
+While I do not see conditions similar to the seventies, I think that there is a substantial chance that we will see inflation return to levels we have not experienced for awhile.
 In addition to the factors listed above.
 There is a serious drought in the Midwest and this is starting to raise prices of agricultural commodities.
 When Gross predicts continued low inflation, I think he is doing so with his eyes firm fixed on the past.
-Bill Gross knows a lot more about bonds than I (as investment manager) do, but the FED is the FED and with Greenspan in the saddle it seems to me that their response to the current economic queasiness will be stimulate, stimulate, stimulate.
+Bill Gross knows a lot more about bonds than I do, but the FED is the FED and with Greenspan in the saddle it seems to me that their response to the current economic queasiness will be stimulate, stimulate, stimulate.